EgonSaks/netfix/README.md

 ## Installation

-Ensure that you have Python 3.x installed on your machine.
+Ensure that you have [Python 3.x](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed on your machine.
 Clone the repository, navigate to the project directory, and install the required packages using the following commands:

 ```bash
 git clone https://01.kood.tech/git/Egon/netfix